gigety/gigety/README.md

 It will forever be growing in ideas / solutions / features.

 Currently the end product is a place for users to share information in a secure fashion.
-The user created information is searchable with geolocation properties available if desired.
+The "user generated" information is searchable with geolocation properties available if desired.

 Gigety is currently in development mode - The web browser application in dev mode is available @ [https://gigety](https://gigety.com)